Never in my life did I think I would be writing a series on my blog about GARDENING. What is happening here?!

 ‘There are countless ways to grow a garden, just as there are many ways to grow an intentional life.
 There are kitchen gardens, vertical gardens, cottage gardens, raised beds, roof gardens, square foot gardens, window boxes, rose gardens, wildflower gardens, container gardens, terrariums, herb gardens, water gardens, butterfly gardens—and the list goes on.
 No two gardens are exactly alike.
 Imagine your life as a garden.
 Unique.
 Purposeful.
 Unlike any other.’ – another little snippet from Cultivate : )

 2. Find out your growing zone.

-Like learning your Myers-Briggs personality type, this is very helpful information.
+Like learning your Myers-Briggs personality type or Enneagram (I LOVE Enneagram—I’m a 1.
+What are you?), this is very helpful information.
 Essential, actually.
 Knowing your growing zone will allow you to know what types of plants might thrive in your area in each season.
 This is like knowing the gardening language that allows you to read seed packets and plant labels.
 Most plant labels and seed packets have recommendations based on each growing zone.
 Look yours up here!

 3. Find out your ideal date to plant, and put that date on your calendar.